A-Khranovsky/Queue-RESTAPI-number-guesser/README.md

 ###
 ```

-* View the logs of tries
+* View the logs of all transactions
 ```
 GET http://localhost:80/api/app/logs
 Accept: application/json